Judith Le Blanc (Caddo)

 DIRECTOR OF OPERATIONS

 Nicole Smith is the Director of Operations for Native Organizers Alliance where she provides leadership and support to the areas of operations, advancement, finance, human resources, and fiscal sponsorship.
-Nicole is an enrolled member of the Lac Courte Oreilles Ojibwe Tribe and currently resides on the reservation with her children.
+Nicole is an enrolled member of the Lac Courte Oreilles Ojibwe Tribe.
 She has worked as a grassroots organizer for several years with the youth in her community as well as neighboring communities.
 Nicole holds a Masters in Tribal Administration and Governance from the University of Minnesota.
 In her free time Nicole enjoys traveling to powwows across Indian Country with her family dancing.